TarpanRai/MyCodewarsSolutions/README.md

 # MyCodewarsSolutions
-My solutions for problems solved in Codewars.com
+My solutions for problems solved in Codewars.com.

-All of the solutions are done using python
+All of the solutions are done using python.